 And because cone snail venom contains a paralytic and works rapidly, some of its victims don’t even know what hit them — until they drop dead.

-Attack Of The Cone Snails
+The Deadly Attack Of The Insidious Cone Snail

-A cone snail, like most snails, is slow.
+The cone snail, like most snails, is slow.
 However, its attack is swift and potent.

 Just because human deaths are uncommon, it doesn’t mean you should throw away caution.

-Meanwhile, watch where you step when you’re at the beach and be careful when picking up that pretty shell.
+But unless you’re in a medical setting, it’s best to avoid cone snail venom at all costs.
+Watch where you step when you’re at the beach and be careful when picking up that pretty shell.
 That simple, instinctive movement with your hand or foot could be your last.